 On the Ward

-The playroom is staffed during school hours by an amazing team of Early Years Practitioners who support both children and their families through what can be a very difficult time.
+The playroom is staffed during school hours by an amazing hospital team of Early Years Practitioners who support both children and their families through what can be a very difficult time.

 The playroom is filled with a wonderful range of play equipment carefully chosen to be both familiar and exciting for enquiring young minds.
 Children can explore and experiment in a safe environment in which no medical procedures take place.
 On sunny days the doors are opened to the garden and children can investigate a whole new sensory experience.